shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Chainlink-VRF-on-Polygon(Matic)-using-Remix IDE.md

 }
 ```

-This will inherit from VRFConsumerBase contract for randomness.
-VRFConsumerBase takes it two parameters (VRF Coordinator, LINK Token).
-We will use `0x8C7382F9D8f56b33781fE506E897a4F1e2d17255` for VRF Coordinator and `0x326C977E6efc84E512bB9C30f76E30c160eD06FB` for LINK Token which will work on Polygon (Matic) Mumbai Testnet.
+This will inherit from the VRFConsumerBase contract.
+The VRFConsumerBase constructor takes two parameters: An address for the VRF Coordinator and an address for the LINK Token.
+We will use `0x8C7382F9D8f56b33781fE506E897a4F1e2d17255` for VRF Coordinator and `0x326C977E6efc84E512bB9C30f76E30c160eD06FB` for the LINK Token which will work on the Mumbai testnet.

-We will use `0x6e75b569a01ef56d18cab6a8e71e6600d6ce853834d4a5748b720d06f878b3a4` for specific chainlink oracle and set the fee to 0.0001 LINK to pay the that chainlink oracle for randomness.
+We will use the contract hash `0x6e75b569a01ef56d18cab6a8e71e6600d6ce853834d4a5748b720d06f878b3a4` to specify the Chainlink oracle to use and set the fee to 0.0001 LINK to pay the oracle for its verifiable random output.

 ```javascript
 constructor()